JaeGif/JaeGif/README.md

 ## Hi, I'm Jake, a Full Stack Developer based in Portland, Oregon.
 Welcome to my GitHub!

+I'm a Full Stack Developer working primarily with React, JS/TS, Node, and WebSockets.
+I've recently been learning ThreeJS and React Three Fiber to add that sweet _je ne sais quoi_ to my front ends.
+While my favorite aspects of development are creative and sleek front-end effects, I wouldn't feel complete without crafting my own API's/servers as needed.

+I'm currently searching for full-time opportunities, but am also open to working with new clients!
+Feel free to reach out to me by email or LinkedIn if you're interested in working with me.
+I'm happy to call and discuss how I can help your business anytime.

+__Currently Working on__: Updating my portfolio with ThreeJS projects!

+__Currently Learning__: Yes. (always)

+__Next up__: I have some decent ideas for my next project, likely spec-ing into Django/Flask for this one, stay tuned.

+__Often Found__: Contributing to CodePDX projects / The Odin Project Discord

-If I don't have recent contributions, that's because I'm working on something secret off main ;).
-Stay tuned!
+If I don't have recent contributions, that's because I'm working on something super secret off main ;)

 ![](https://komarev.com/ghpvc/?username=JaeGif)